mk-fg/pretty-yaml/README.rst

   - some text
   mb: *id001

-pyaml tries to improve on that a bit, with the following tweaks:
+pyaml (this module) tries to improve on that a bit, with the following tweaks:

-* Most human-friendly representation options in PyYAML (that I know of) get picked as defaults.
+* Most human-friendly representation options in PyYAML (that I know of) are used as defaults.

-* Does not dump "null" values, if possible, replacing these with just empty strings, which have the same meaning but reduce visual clutter and are easier to edit.
+* Dump "null" values as empty values, if possible, which have the same meaning but reduce visual clutter and are easier to edit.

+* Use shorter and simplier yes/no for booleans.

-* Dicts, sets, OrderedDicts, defaultdicts, namedtuples, etc are representable and get sorted on output (OrderedDicts and namedtuples keep their ordering), so that output would be as diff-friendly as possible, and not arbitrarily depend on python internals.
+* Dicts, sets, OrderedDicts, defaultdicts, namedtuples, etc are representable and key-sorted by default, for more diff-friendly output.

-  It appears that at least recent PyYAML versions also do such sorting for python dicts.

 * List items get indented, as they should be.

-* bytestrings that can't be auto-converted to unicode raise error, as yaml has no "binary bytes" (i.e. unix strings) type.

 * Attempt is made to pick more readable string representation styles, depending on the value, e.g.::